LesFerch/WallpaperSlideshow/README.md

  - Keeps running when monitors are connected or disconnected.
  - Survives an Explorer restart.
  - Continues from where it left off.
+ - Shuffle on start and/or reshuffle on repeat.

 WallpaperSlideshow is meant to be simple and lightweight with support for command line operation and a simple GUI.
 The CPU and memory footprint is very small.
 It is not meant to compete with big programs like Wallpaper Engine.